ryouze/wa_color/docs/README.md

 ### 6. create systemd service

-if you're not running that as your init system, then you can create a cron job (*nix) or a scheduled task (windows) instead
+if you're not using systemd as your init system, then you can create a cron job (*nix) or a scheduled task (windows) instead

 ```bash
 cd /etc/systemd/system